2 min read

 What Happens During a Session

-Our compression boots wrap around your legs from feet to hips.
-They inflate in sections, starting at your feet and working upward.
-Each section holds pressure briefly, then releases as the next section inflates.
+The boots wrap your legs from feet to hips.
+They inflate in sections, starting at your feet and moving upward.
+Each section holds pressure briefly, then releases as the next one inflates.

-A typical session lasts 20 to 30 minutes.
-Most people read, scroll their phones, or just close their eyes and relax.
+Sessions run 20 to 30 minutes.
+Most people read, scroll their phones, or close their eyes.

 The Science Behind It

-Your lymphatic system doesn’t have a pump like your heart.
-It relies on muscle contractions to move lymph fluid through your body.
-When you’re sedentary or recovering from exercise, this fluid can pool in your extremities.
+Your lymphatic system has no pump.
+It depends on muscle contractions to move lymph fluid through your body.
+When you sit still or recover from hard exercise, that fluid pools in your legs.

 Who Benefits Most

 Athletes and active people.
-After a hard workout, your muscles are filled with metabolic byproducts.
-Compression helps flush these out faster than rest alone.
-Many professional teams use compression as a standard part of their recovery protocols.
+After a hard workout, your muscles hold metabolic byproducts.
+Compression flushes them faster than rest alone.
+Most professional teams treat it as standard recovery.

 People who sit or stand all day.
-Office workers, nurses, teachers-anyone whose job keeps them in one position.
-Your legs accumulate fluid throughout the day.
-Compression reverses that pooling.
+Office workers, nurses, teachers, anyone whose job locks them in one position accumulates fluid in their legs by end of day.
+Compression moves it back up.

 Travelers.
-Long flights or drives cause fluid to settle in your lower legs.
-A compression session after travel can make a real difference in how you feel.
+Long flights and drives let fluid settle in your lower legs.
+A session after travel resets how you feel.

 Anyone recovering from an injury.
 Swelling slows healing.
 Compression reduces swelling.
-It’s a simple equation, and it’s why physical therapists often recommend it.
+Physical therapists recommend it for this reason.

 What It Feels Like

-The immediate effect is that your legs feel lighter.
-Less heavy, less tight.
+Your legs feel lighter when you leave.
 If you came in sore, you’ll leave less sore.

 When to Use It

-There’s no real limit to how often you can use it.
-Some people come in daily.
-Others use it a few times a week after hard training sessions.
+No real limit on frequency.
+Some members come daily.
+Others use it a few times a week during heavy training.

 What Compression Doesn’t Do